No Lectures: Sort It, Recycle It

 Every Can Counts Event on Campus

-On November 20th, students joined in to help Every Can Counts create a PixelCan masterpiece in Rottenrow Gardens.
+During the month of November 2024 students joined in to help Every Can Counts create a PixelCan masterpiece in Rottenrow Gardens.
 The final artwork design was chosen by Strathclyde Students and was made up of 2,000 painted drink cans.

 How does Recycling help Scotland?